-Top 5 4th Quarter Trades of AC - GuruFocus.com
+Top 5 4th Quarter Trades of Ac - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ACUTE INVESTMENT ADVISORY, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Activest Wealth Management’s top five trades of the quarter.

-The guru sold out of their 250,385-share investment in ARCA:SPYG.
-Previously, the stock had a 10.54% weight in the equity portfolio.
-Shares traded for an average price of $56.14 during the quarter.
+The guru established a new position worth 67,681 shares in ARCA:DFAT, giving the stock a 0.88% weight in the equity portfolio.
+Shares traded for an average price of $43.77 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 20.12 and a price-book ratio of 6.08.
+In terms of valuation, Dimensional U.S. Targeted Value ETF has a price-earnings ratio of 8.75 and a price-book ratio of 1.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 106,577 shares in NAS:SHV, giving the stock a 8.42% weight in the equity portfolio.
-Shares traded for an average price of $109.67 during the quarter.
+The guru established a new position worth 34,005 shares in NAS:IGIB, giving the stock a 0.52% weight in the equity portfolio.
+Shares traded for an average price of $48.78 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 161,992-share investment in BATS:HYD.
-Previously, the stock had a 7.02% weight in the equity portfolio.
-Shares traded for an average price of $53 during the quarter.
+The guru established a new position worth 36,000 shares in ARCA:EQAL, giving the stock a 0.43% weight in the equity portfolio.
+Shares traded for an average price of $40 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Utilities Select Sector SPDR ETF has a price-earnings ratio of 23.15 and a price-book ratio of 2.22.
+In terms of valuation, Invesco Russell 1000 Equal Weight ETF has a price-earnings ratio of 13.40 and a price-book ratio of 2.29.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.